 DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

-Maybe you haven’t heard of Valley Creek, but you’ve probably heard of Valley Forge.
-In December of 1777, George Washington used Valley Forge as the site of the winter encampment for the Continental Army.
-It was the perfect place for Washington, because Valley Creek and Schuylkill River form a natural defensive barrier for the rear of the camp.
+You may not have heard of Valley Creek, but you have probably heard of Valley Forge.
+In December 1777, George Washington used Valley Forge as the Continental Army’s winter encampment.
+The creek and the Schuylkill River formed a natural defensive barrier for the camp’s rear, making it perfect for Washington.

 Of course, now you are much more likely to encounter brown trout than General Washington’s troops, but the place is still a historically rich environment.
-Not to mention, the Creek is a Class A Trout Stream, with trout measuring up to twenty inches.
+The Creek is a Class A Trout Stream, with trout measuring up to twenty inches.

-It might surprise you to learn that such a thriving stream could exist so close to such a major city as Philadelphia, but you’ll quickly see that Valley Creek is a very special place.
+It might surprise you to learn that such a thriving stream could exist so close to Philadelphia, but you’ll quickly see that Valley Creek is a very special place.

 About Valley Creek